Med School Life

 Your scores and letters of recommendation speak for themselves.
 Now it’s time to present yourself in person at your medical school interviews!

 You passed the MCAT or the medical school entrance exam of your country.
 Congratulations!
 Just because you passed doesn’t mean you’re out of the woods just yet… After passing my country’s National Medical Admissions Test (NMAT), I was relieved.
 But at the same time, I felt like I couldn’t rest because there was still a lot I had to do.
 So let’s get into some of the things that still need to be done:

 If you’re thinking about becoming a medical student, then great!
 The world could use more doctors.
 You may have heard that medical students give their best years, and acquire mountains of debt, just to study hours on end about diseases affecting people they’ve never met.
 A lot of it is true, but that’s only part of the story.
 It’s time to dispel some hesitations and answer some of the most common questions about the medical school experience.

 Getting into medical school is a tricky process, but with the proper preparation you can have a strong application.
-Discover how to show schools how strong of a candidate you are.
+Discover how to get into med school and what med schools look for.

 Interview Series: Pandemic Perspectives

 See how the COVID-19 pandemic has affected medical students all over the world, and how they found creative new ways to thrive in their everyday studying life.